mmusil25/song-bird-recognizer/README.md

 was to build an LTE antenna out of copper tubing in order to extend the range of the indoor LTE repeater.
 Once I established a wireless LAN I realized that I could connect his nature camera over IP to my computer.

-Once the hotspot had a reliable LTE input, we installed two WiFI mesh nodes to repeat the available 5 GHz network and to use the range extenders as unmanaged switches.
-These nodes then provided a network access point for both the Amcrest camera (IP4M-1053EW) as well as two client terminals.
+We had installed two WiFI mesh nodes to repeat the available 5 GHz network and to use the range extenders as unmanaged switches.
+These provided a network access point for both the Amcrest camera (IP4M-1053EW) as well as two client terminals.
 The client terminals were on the some local network (via the WiFi extenders) which allowed me to access the camera over IP using blue iris.